dullhunk/whats-the-story-learning-glory/index.md

 ## Learning glory?

-There's plenty of teaching and learning stories that are being overlooked.
+Any stories that are being told are also being overlooked.
 Here is a small selection from the University of Manchester between 2020 and 2023.
 NONE of them made the annual press release from the communications team.

 * **National Teaching Fellowships** (NTFS) are awards which “[celebrates and recognises individuals who have made an outstanding impact on student outcomes and the teaching profession in higher education](https://www.advance-he.ac.uk/awards/teaching-excellence-awards/national-teaching-fellowship)”, for example: